CSC510/BadSmells/README.md

 ###Milestone Smell Detector
-According to milestone features memtioned above, we have collected milestone duration time and issues number in each milestone from three projects.
-We can see lots of projects' milestone duration time and issues number exist some extremely values.
-We have used the method of analyzing the mean and standard
+According to milestone features memtioned above, we collected milestone's duration time and issue number in each projects, and then used the method of analyzing the mean and standard deviation of duration time and issue numbers in each milestone.
+Bad Smell Detector of Duration Time:
+        duration time < mean - standard deviation or duration > duration time > mean + standard deviation Bad Semll Detector of issue numbers:
+        issue numbers < mean - standard deviation or duration > issue numbers > mean + standard deviation

 ####Result
+Duration Time Bad Smell:

+Issue Number Bad Smell:

 ###Pull Request Smell Detector